Damien Johnson: Birmingham City

 Having dropped down the pecking order at Blackburn and out of contract at the end of the season, Johnson signed for Championship club Birmingham City on 8 March 2002.
 The fee was officially undisclosed, but later reported on Birmingham's website as £50,000.

 In September 2004, he signed a new three-year contract.
 He was voted Birmingham's Player of the Year for 2005–06.

 Johnson was named the Birmingham City captain for the 2006–07 season but in one of his first games as captain, he angered fans when he first threw his captain's armband and then his shirt on the floor when he was substituted late on.
 On 28 October, his jaw was broken in two places after he was elbowed in the face by West Bromwich Albion defender Paul Robinson.
 Despite the injury, he played on for the remaining 10 minutes of the match.
 He signed a new three-and-a-half-year contract in December, to run until the end of the 2009–10 season.

 At the opening of the 2007–08 season Johnson injured a hamstring in a pre-season friendly.
 Further injuries followed, and he did not make his first league appearance of the season until 15 December, replacing the suspended Mehdi Nafti.

 In all Johnson made 216 appearances for Birmingham City, with 150 of those in the Premier League.

 Plymouth Argyle

 Johnson joined Championship club Plymouth Argyle on a free transfer on 1 February 2010, signing a two-and-a-half-year contract.
 Birmingham manager Alex McLeish described him as "always a terrier of a player [who] gave us fantastic commitment ... and played a significant part in us returning to the Premier League", and wished him all the best.

 He scored his first goal for Argyle in his fourth appearance, on 16 February against Swansea City, and finished the season with two goals from 20 league matches.

+Plymouth released Johnson at the end of the 2011–12 season, having spent the last two seasons out on loan.